gopaldhanokar22/Time-Driven-Access-Control-System-/README.md

 # Time-Driven-Access-Control-System
 __Time-Driven Access Control System__

-AIM: The Time-Driven Access Control System is an embedded security solution that regulates access based on predefined time schedules.
+__AIM__: The Time-Driven Access Control System is an embedded security solution that regulates access based on predefined time schedules.

 *OBJECTIVE:*
 1. Display RTC information (date, time and day) on an LCD.